 - Explain the operations of fire extinguishing and warning systems

 - Manage a fire protection organization through effective use of manpower and equipment

 Yes!
-Although this program is designed to lead you directly into the workforce, opportunities do exist for you to transfer your credits to a four-year institution.
 Our associate degree programs are designed to be flexible enough to transfer to a wide variety of colleges and universities with no loss of credit.
 However, each individual college has its own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so that you can take the proper classes at HACC.

 HACC offers classes in the spring, summer and fall.
 You can apply anytime through our website.
 When you submit your application, please include the unique program code 6636.
 This code ensures you are applying to the correct program.